-Dean of Enrollment Claude Anderson joined NMH in 2008 after heading the admission and financial aid office at Moses Brown School in Providence, Rhode Island, for 13 years.
+Dean of Enrollment Claude Anderson P’11 joined NMH in 2008 after heading the admission and financial aid office at Moses Brown School in Providence, Rhode Island, for 13 years.
 Previously, he served as dean of students, associate director of admissions, and a coach at several boarding and day schools.
 He chairs the Admission Training Institute for the SSAT.
 He holds a bachelor’s degree from Millersville University, a master’s from Western New Mexico University, and a master’s in education from Temple University.

-Chief Advancement Officer Allyson Goodwin ’83, P’12, ’14, a four-year senior who spent equal time on both campuses, came to work at NMH for the second time in 2006 and completed the most successful and largest campaign in the school’s history in 2010.
-She began her career in alumni and parent relations and annual giving at NMH from 1987 to 1992 while also serving as a dorm parent and a class advisor.
-Later Allyson directed the annual fund at Colby-Sawyer College and the regional campaign program at Colby College.
-After Colby, she was the director of development for the Montshire Museum, where she ran two campaigns.
-Allyson is a graduate of Colby College with a degree in American studies and creative writing.
-She has taught social justice and diversity at NMH and has served as a trustee of the Bement School and as president of the Upper Valley Planned Giving Council.
+Chief Advancement Officer Allyson Goodwin ’83, P’12, ’14 came to NMH for the second time in 2006 and completed the school’s largest-ever campaign in 2010.
+She began her career in NMH’s offices of alumni and parent relations and annual giving in 1987, also serving as a dorm parent and a class advisor.
+Allyson directed the annual fund at Colby-Sawyer College, the regional campaign program at Colby College, and the Montshire Museum’s office of development, where she ran two campaigns.
+Allyson is a graduate of Colby College, has taught NMH’s Diversity and Social Justice course, and has served as a trustee of the Bement School and president of the Upper Valley Planned Giving Council.

-Director of Communications Sharon Lindale P’17, ’20 served as Associate Director in NMH's communications department for seven years before being named director in 2018.
+Director of Communications Sharon Lindale P’17, ’20 served as associate director in NMH's communications department for seven years before being named director in 2018.
 She came to NMH in 2000, working first as a production assistant and later as production manager.
 Sharon earned a bachelor’s degree in journalism and photography from NYU and an MFA from the Massachusetts College of Art.

-His roles as English teacher and crew coach help Jenkins know current students well as individuals in and out of the classroom.
-This makes it easier to help students find the colleges that fit them best.
-He has taught nearly every English course in the NMH curriculum, from Freshman Humanities to AP Literature to Satire and Film.
-Jenkins earned a bachelor’s degree from Northwestern University and a master’s degree from the University of Chicago.
-Both were in English and American literature.
+Director of College Counseling Peter Jenkins has served NMH for 30 years.
+He guides students through the complex process of selecting, and gaining admission to, some of the world’s finest colleges.
+His roles as English teacher and crew coach have allowed him to get to know students as individuals in and out of the classroom, which enables him to help students find the colleges that fit them best.
+Jenkins has taught nearly every English course in the NMH curriculum, from ninth-grade Humanities to AP Literature.
+He earned a bachelor’s degree from Northwestern University and a master’s from the University of Chicago, both in English and American literature.